Copperfield Primary Academy Admission Arrangements for 2020/2021

 Admission of children outside their normal age group, including for ‘summer-born’ children

-Where the school receives more applications for places than there are places available, a waiting list will will be maintained by the school and it will be open to any parent or carer to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.
+Where the school receives more applications for places than there are places available, a waiting list will operate until 31 December 2020.
+A waiting list will be maintained by both the school and the Local Authority and it will be open to any parent or carer to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.

 Children’s position on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
 The waiting list will be re- ordered in accordance with the oversubscription criteria whenever anyone is added to or leaves the waiting list.